mainmatter/mainmatter.com/_posts/2022-02-17-journey-of-a-junior-software-engineer.md

 As I said before I had very little experience with the frontend world, and apparently with git. 😅

-My first struggles were git-related problems - I feel this is the thing that developers tend to be overconfident about their expertise on it.
+My first struggles were git-related problems - I feel this is the thing that developers tend to be overconfident about.

-In university, everytime, we started a project using git we would drop it at some point and we would go to the archaic system of copy-pasting code between us 🥲
+In university, every time we started a project using git we would drop it at some point and we would go to the archaic system of copy-pasting code between us. 🥲

 Time to jump to my **#2 tip - get git rolling**

-You will never be alone in a project, so force yourself to learn tools that will make you more efficient to work as a team.
-Most of my colleagues always use the terminal so I found it easier to get along with it, plus it gives you that hacker look 😎 but there is an interface option [Github Desktop](https://desktop.github.com/).
-I was documenting all of my git struggles, I will give a glimpse of how my notion notes were looking like in my 2nd week here 😂:
+You will never be alone in a project, so force yourself to learn tools that will make you more efficient at working as a team.
+Most of my colleagues always use the terminal so I found it easier to go along with this method (plus it gives you that hacker look) 😎 but there is an interface option [Github Desktop](https://desktop.github.com/).
+Since I was documenting all of my git struggles, I will give you a glimpse at what my notion notes were looking like in my second week here 😂:

 ![My note taking with notion](/assets/images/posts/2022-02-17-journey-of-a-junior-software-engineer/my-notion-notes-eg1.png)